If your account has been infected with ransomware, there are a few steps you can take to make sure your account is safe.

 - Delete the Dropbox folder with the previously encrypted files

-- When you re-link your device, you’ll download the recovered files from Dropbox instead of the encrypted ones
+- When you sign back in on your device, you’ll download the recovered files from Dropbox instead of the encrypted ones

 If you're still worried about your Dropbox account, contact us and we'll do whatever we can to help.